 Did you know, the idea of hydronic heating is nothing new?
 Romans often used this style of radiant heat to warm their public bathhouses.
 In fact, the hypocaust is considered one of the most ancient forms of an HVAC system; with its earliest reference dating as far back as 80 BC.
 As noted by Drexel University in their article detailing the use of the hypocaust during the Roman era.

 …even the Romans could see the benefits of radiant heat!

 By using this particular method of heating; A chiller boiler system warms your structure using radiant heat instead of hot water.
 Similar to that of the ancient hypocaust.

-Today, modern chiller boiler systems like the ones offered by Air Dynamics will produce the same even temperature results throughout a building by using heat that is specifically designed to warm the room from water-filled copper and aluminum pipes.
+Modern chiller boiler systems like the ones offered by Air Dynamics, produce the same even temperature results throughout a building; using heat that is specifically designed to warm the room from water-filled copper and aluminum pipes.

-Combined with a good automation control, a chiller boiler system can offer a great opportunity to capitalize on energy efficiency while providing the best possible return on your investment.
+Combined with the proper automation controls, a chiller boiler system can offer a great opportunity to capitalize on energy efficiency; while providing the best possible return on your investment.